tjr214/tree-of-life/README.md

 - Focusing on individual Sephiroth with connected paths
 - Special color effects (flecked, rayed, tinged)
 - High-quality output for both display and saving to file
+- Modular architecture with separation of concerns

+## Project Structure

+The codebase is organized into modules with clear separation of concerns:

+- `TreeOfLife.py`: The main class that handles the tree structure and rendering functionality
+- `color_utils.py`: Contains color-related functionality including schemes, effects, and parsing

+This modular architecture makes the code more maintainable and allows for easier extension.

 ## Installation